-Lower oil and natural gas prices will reduce profits to which the Trust is entitled and may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
+A substantial or extended decline in oil or natural gas prices will reduce profits to which the Trust is entitled and therefore the amount of cash available for distribution to Trust unitholders.
+A prolonged period of low oil or natural gas prices may ultimately reduce the amount of oil and natural gas that is economically viable to produce from the Underlying Properties.
 As a result, the operators of the Underlying Properties could determine during periods of low commodity prices to shut-in or curtail production from wells on the Underlying Properties, or even plug and abandon marginal wells that otherwise may have been allowed to continue to produce for a longer period under conditions of higher prices.
 Specifically, an operator may abandon any well or property if it reasonably believes that the well or property can no longer produce oil or natural gas in commercially paying quantities.
 This could result in termination of the Net Profits Interest relating to the abandoned well or property.

 The Underlying Properties are sensitive to decreasing commodity prices.
 The commodity price sensitivity is due to a variety of factors that vary from well to well, including the costs associated with water handling and disposal, chemicals, surface equipment maintenance, downhole casing repairs and reservoir pressure maintenance activities that are necessary to maintain production.
 As a result, decreasing commodity prices may cause the expenses of certain wells to exceed the well's revenue, in which case the operator may decide to shut-in the well or plug and abandon the well.
 This scenario could reduce future cash distributions to Trust unitholders.
+Sustained lower prices of oil and natural gas also could negatively affect the price of the Trust Units and the qualification of the Trust Units to remain listed on the New York Stock Exchange.

-The Sponsor has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced, and the terms of the Conveyance of the Net Profits Interest prohibit the Sponsor from entering into new hedging arrangements burdening the Trust.
-As a result, all production in which the Trust has an interest is unhedged, and the amount of the cash distributions is subject to the possibility of greater fluctuations due to changes in oil and natural gas prices.
+The Sponsor has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced on behalf of the Trust, and the terms of the Conveyance prohibit the Sponsor from entering into new hedging arrangements burdening the Trust.
+As a result, all production in which the Trust has an interest is unhedged, and the amount of cash available for distribution may be subject to greater fluctuations due to changes in oil and natural gas prices.